Sequential Selection with Expirations: Computational Results

-{\bf Call Center Data.} Moreover, we use a public domain dataset from the call center of `Anonymous Bank' in Israel.
-For our experimental setup, we utilize data originating from January $1999$, which comprises $30,140$ call entries, as the training dataset.
-The call records are primarily split into three distinct categories: `new', `regular', and `priority', each consisting $8,723$, $4,440$ and $16,977$ entries, respectively.
-To account for the different valuations that may be attached to a call type, we assume that priority calls have a value $8$, regular calls have a value $2$, and new calls hold a value $1$.
-Furthermore, using $20$ seconds as a reasonable unit time-step, we extract distributional information for both the (stochastic) service and the departure time.
-We present these as empirical point mass function distributions in Figures~\ref{pic:service} and~\ref{pic:departure} in Appendix~\ref{app:missing_plot}, which are then used to sample instances for our computational setup.
-As a sanity check, we compute the standard root mean squared error (RMSE) of the learned departure and service point mass functions for January and February, and observe that the error is $0.013$ and $0.006$, respectively.
-Similar to the experimental setup on synthetic data, we label the instances as $\mathtt{Real}$-$n$.
-For every value of $n \in \{5, 10, 15, \ldots, 50\}$, we generate $10$ instances based on the specified category frequency distribution and associate each customer with respective service and departure time distributions.
+\paragraph{Instances.} We use a public domain dataset from the call center of `Anonymous Bank' in Israel.\footnote{Data can be accessed from \url{https://seelab.net.technion.ac.il/data/}.} For our experimental setup, we use data originating from January $1999$, which comprises $30,140$ call entries, as the training dataset.
+The call records are primarily split into three distinct categories: ``priority'', ``regular'', and ``new'', each consisting $16,977$, $4,440$ and $8,723$ entries, respectively.
+We assign values $8$, $2$, and $1$ to priority, regular, and new calls.
+Furthermore, using $20$ seconds as a reasonable unit time-step, we extract distributional information for both the (stochastic) evaluation and the expiration time.
+In particular, the expiration time corresponds to the duration a caller is willing to wait before abandoning the call.
+We present these as empirical point mass function distributions in Figures~\ref{pic:service} and~\ref{pic:departure} in Appendix~\ref{app:comp-sec-cc}.
+These are then used to sample instances (in particular, the service times and expiration times for the options) for our computational setup.
+As a sanity check, we compute the standard root mean squared error (RMSE) of the learned expiration and evaluation point mass functions for January and February, and observe that the error is $0.013$ and $0.006$, respectively.